 The official Valve Steam Controller will launch at the same time as the Scan 3XS Steam NC10.
 We have no word yet on UK pricing for the Steam Controller.

-At CES our reporters found and photographed 13 SteamOS boxes, all of which should launch this year.
+At CES our reporters found and photographed 13 SteamOS boxes, all of which should launch in 2015, although potentially in different iterations from the initial plans.
+It really has been that long.
 These included devices from Alienware, Cyberpower and Gigabyte, all of which may launch in the UK too.
 We'll bring you more as we have it, so stay tuned to this page.
 See also: SteamOS beta impressions: Well, Valve did warn you to wait.